nexussays/load.js/README.md

 ---

-Using script tags is bad for three primary reasons:
+Using script tags has three primary problems:

 1. Your dependencies are defined external to your code.
 2. Script loading will block other scripts, CSS, and images in most cases.